aion-kelvin/AionRpc/spec/api-spec-draft-1.md

 ***

-### eth_sendTransaction [FOLLOWUP]
+### eth_sendTransaction

 Creates new message call transaction or a contract creation, if the data field contains code.

-//TODO this requires unlockAccount, which isn't actually part of the core spec...
+This method requires that the account of the transaction sender be unlocked.

 #### Parameters